You can hide a dead body on the 2nd page of Google, a marketing joke goes.

 See the example below.

-So if you create your content to include such pieces of relevant information, your page can feature at the top of SERPs, even in featured snippets, even if your whole page does not rank for the specific user query.
+So, if you create content to include such pieces of relevant information, your page can feature at the top of SERPs, even in featured snippets, even if your whole page does not rank for the specific user query.

-This will help you optimize your content for voice search as well because for voice search users tend to speak full questions instead of a few words, like they do when typing a search query.
+This will also help you optimize your content for voice search because voice search users speak complete questions instead of a few words, as they do when typing a search query.

-Do thorough keyword research for the topic you want to rank for with search intent in mind, and choose related long-tail keywords around that topic to create different pieces of content.
+Do thorough keyword research for the topic you want to rank for and choose related long-tail keywords around that topic to create different pieces of content.